 VAADA identifies its stakeholders as:

-- Other peak bodies
+- Research bodies

 VAADA became an incorporated association in 1981 and was created as forum for agencies working in the field of alcohol and other drug issues, as well as those individuals interested in alleviating the harms caused by alcohol and other drugs.
 VAADA’s role was to provide mutual support for its members as well as facilitating planning and development in the AOD field.
 It was also envisaged that VAADA would have an educative and information role for both its member agencies and the broader community.